 For more information about our work in each region, contact:

-- China: Yuming Hui, China Director, the Climate Group
+- China: Yuming Hui, China Director, Climate Group

-- Republic of Korea: Aleksandra Klassen, RE100 Senior Impact Manager, the Climate Group; or Tae-Han Kim, Researcher, KoSIF/ partner to CDP Korea
+- Republic of Korea: Maddy Pickup, RE100 Impact Manager, Climate Group; or Tae-Han Kim, Researcher, KoSIF/ partner to CDP Korea

 - Taiwan: Dr Shihfang Lo, Research Fellow, Chung-Hua Institution for Economic Research (CIER), Taiwan; Everett Zheng, Business Council for Sustainable Development Taiwan (BCSD - Taiwan)

-Japan is our fastest growing geography, home to the third highest number of RE100 member companies.
+Japan is our fastest growing geography, home to the second highest number of RE100 member companies.
 It began with Ricoh in 2017, inspiring dozens more to do the same.

 Renewables remain hard and expensive to source in Japan compared to other G20 nations.
 The country remains strongly dependent on imported fossil fuels and it is the last G7 country still building new coal plants.